DevExpress/devextreme-documentation/concepts/Common/Distribution Channels/01 npm/10 Yarn.md

-All DevExtreme npm packages can be installed using Yarn:
+You can use Yarn to install all DevExtreme npm packages:

     yarn add devextreme@20.1 --exact